ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 ## Introduction
 A guide to creating a Windows 10 install without all of the "extras" - disabled One Drive, Soda Crush, etc.

+## Download Windows 10
+Use the Windows media creation tool to get a copy of Windows 10.
+## A head Start
 I've included two sample files that can be used once you have a Windows 10 install USB stick created: `autounattend.xml` and `customize.xml`.

 Note, however, that they are customized to my liking.
 In particular, you will want to query/replace the username `winadmin` and the password `muggles` from within `autounattend.xml`.
 Otherwise, I think the defaults are pretty rational.